dominicm00/website/posts/going-beyond-the-repl.md

 Learning by example is a powerful tool, and seeing concrete instances of any value lets readers think less abstractly about code.

-### Hijacking unit tests
+### Leveraging unit tests

 ![An example function with the values of all intermediate expressions shown on screen based on a unit test](/assets/images/going-beyond-the-repl/live-expression-example.png)

 We can use unit tests to run our desired function.
-Not only does give the reader documented examples to introspect, but it also encourages developing unit tests in parallel with function development.
+Not only does this give the reader documented examples to introspect, but it also encourages developing unit tests in parallel with function development.